armel/ICSMeter/README.md

 If you are using a Transverter, you can configure a Local Oscillator frequency, line 24.
 For example, if you are on 28500000 Hz and the constant `TRANSVERTER_LO` is set to 116000000, your M5Stack will display 144.500.000 (not 28.500.000).
 This can be useful.
 Of course, default value is 0.
 Change the constant `TRANSVERTER_LO` only if you need.

-#### TFT image retention

-To avoid TFT image retention (also called _Burn In_), there is a kind of screen saver.
-If there is no action on the buttons or PTT, after a delay of 60 minutes, the screen will show the Icom logo.

-You can change the constant `TIMEOUT_SCREENSAVER` to set the delay, line 27.

-If the screen saver is active and you press a button or the PTT to transmit, the ICSMeter screen will come back.

-Note that if the connection between your M5Stack and the Transceiver has been established and you turn off your Transceiver (or disconnect the Bluetooth link, with IC-705), the screen will go completely into _sleep mode_.
-The screen will come back as soon as the connection is established again after you turn on your Transceiver.

 #### Examples of settings

 First of all, here is a part of my transceiver settings, on IC-7300 :